arushi2610/insights-from-books/women-in-tech.md

 - Not knowing what to do next is a side effect of living an exciting life where you can have a real impact on people.
 - Develop your sense of judgement about people to the point that you've learned to trust your instincts about someone's charachter.
 - Failure is inevitable.
 You cannot possibly succeed at everything.
 - It's good to have competition.
 It moves you to work harder.
+- Normal people don't have an exciting life.
 - Your physical and mental well-being are the fuel that lets you pursue your dreams; maintain them diligently.
 - There is a price to success and it is contstant criticism from others.